fsabado/management-app-demo/README.md

 - `PUT /projects/:id/tasks/:taskId` - Update a task
 - `DELETE /projects/:id/tasks/:taskId` - Delete a task (only if no other tasks depend on it)

-### API Configuration
+### API Configuration & CORS Proxy

+The application uses a proxy setup to avoid CORS issues:

+- **Development**: Vite dev server proxy (`vite.config.ts`) forwards `/api/*` requests to the backend
+- **Production**: Vercel serverless function (`api/[...path].ts`) acts as a proxy

-The API base URL is configured via environment variable `VITE_API_BASE_URL`.
-This should point to your ngrok tunnel URL provided during the interview.
+The API base URL is configured via environment variable `VITE_API_BASE_URL` in the serverless function.
+This should point to your ngrok tunnel URL or production API.

+All frontend requests use the `/api` prefix, which is automatically routed through the appropriate proxy based on the environment.

 **Note:** Project metrics (task count, duration, earliest start date, latest end date) are computed client-side from the tasks data.